-Please contact us as soon as possible if you fall behind or need extra support so we can help you to get back on track.
-Specifically;

-- We have built in revision weeks throughout the course to help you catch up. - We have also added an extra period of study time at the end of the course to allow you to continue your studies if you have not completed the qualification within the timetabled part of the course.
-This will see you through to a further 2 sets of exams which gives flexibility for those requiring extra time to complete or to facilitate re-sits. - There will also be the option to pay and register for extended access to the online materials for another 8 months should you need it, to help you complete your exams (provided you have sat the Unit 1 exam, and you are more than halfway through Unit 2). - In certain situations, you may be able to apply to defer your studies to a future intake.
+Please contact us as soon as possible if you fall behind or need extra support and we will help you to get back on track.
+We have built in revision weeks throughout the course to help you catch up, and we have also added an extra period of study time at the end of the course to allow you to continue your studies if you have not completed the qualification within the timetabled part of the course.
+This will see you through to a further set of exams which gives flexibility for those requiring extra time to complete or to facilitate re-sits.